fontclubbelgica/fontclubbelgica.xyz/_typefaces/pdu.md

     way.

-    Yet although a typographic purist might at first see these as a handicap, he will realize that these are necessary generalizations without which the grid behind the pDu couldn’t exist. the inherent beauty of the grid becomes apparent when using a physical copy of the stencil itself. there is a freedom hidden within the pDu that allows for different variations for many letters. in the digital version of the pDu, this “rebellious” act against the grid has been incorporated into some exuberant alternates which defies it’s apparent rigid nature.
+    Yet although a typographic purist might at first see these as a handicap, he will realize that these are necessary generalizations without which the grid behind the PDU couldn’t exist. the inherent beauty of the grid becomes apparent when using a physical copy of the stencil itself. there is a freedom hidden within the PDU that allows for different variations for many letters. in the digital version of the PDU, this “rebellious” act against the grid has been incorporated into some exuberant alternates which defies it’s apparent rigid nature.

-    Together with the stencil, specimen, and fonts the PDU should not be seen as a means to commercialize the aesthetics of the Plaque Découpée Universelle, but as an attempt to rejoice over the inventiveness and possibilities that David was able to put into his system. in the PDU font, many of the possibilities and limitations of the stencil have been explored and added to
+    Together with the stencil, specimen and fonts the PDU should not be seen as a means to commercialize the aesthetics of the Plaque Découpée Universelle, but as an attempt to rejoice over the inventiveness and possibilities that David was able to put into his system. in the PDU font, many of the possibilities and limitations of the stencil have been explored and added to